 The LandSense Citizen Observatory aims to aggregate innovative EO technologies, mobile devices, community-based environmental monitoring, data collection, interpretation and information delivery systems to empower communities to monitor and report on their environment.
 A number of key characteristics fundamental to the LandSense Citizen Observatory include:

 A key component of the project is the LandSense Engagement Platform.
 Various communities will be able to actively participate within the LandSense engagement platform through a variety of interactive tools and functions to facilitate information transfer, assessment, valuation, uptake and exploitation of environmental data and results.
+This interaction is achieved by bringing together and extending various key pieces of technology including: Geo-Wiki, LACO-Wiki, Geopedia, Sentinel Hub and the EODC.
 The platform will offer collaborative mapping functionalities to allow citizens to view, analyze and share data collected from different campaigns and create their own maps, individually and collaboratively.
 In addition, citizens can participate in ongoing LandSense demonstration cases using their own devices (e.g. mobile phones and tablets), through interactive reporting and gaming applications, as well as launching their own campaigns.

 This service will integrate and build upon the existing Geopedia and Geo-Wiki/LACO-Wiki tools, led by LandSense partners, SINERGISE and IIASA, respectively.
 This service will comprise a suite of user-friendly tools for end-users to visualize and analyze geospatial data including mapping, spatial analysis, and the ability to set up campaigns for data collection of citizen in-situ observations (using either smartphones, tablets or computers), where the service will be exploitable as a marketplace for commercial users.